eddieblu/startup/README.md

 - [x] **Images** - Image is displayed on the Login page.
 - [x] **Login placeholder** - Placeholder for auth on the login page.
 - [x] **DB data placeholder** - Gratitude posts displayed on feed page showing content stored in database.
-- [x] **WebSocket placeholder** - The feed page has placeholders for posts and heart reacts that will update in real-time.
+- [x] **WebSocket placeholder** - The feed page has placeholders for posts <!-- and heart reacts --> that will update in real-time.

 ## 🚀 CSS deliverable

-For this deliverable I did the following.
+For this deliverable I did the following:

 - [x] **Header, footer, and main content body** - Each component is styled on all pages.
 - [x] **Navigation elements** - I dropped the underline and changed the colour for which page is active.